June 15, 2021

 by mert in Metabolic Health

-Sometimes no matter how hard we exercise or how conscientiously we diet, the weight does not come off.
-A short fast can jump start the process of fat oxidation, but we are also fortunate to have FDA-approved drugs to help us along if we cannot get started.
-Or if we plateau.
-We offer medications when BMI reaches 30 (or over 27 with complications related to obesity).
+At this point I believe that short of bariatric surgery, most people who have overweight or obesity will need medication to keep the weight off.
+FDA approved treatments for obesity are indicated when BMI reaches 30 (or over 27 with complications related to obesity).
 Even before drugs, though, the first step is to make sure you’re not taking other prescription medications that cause weight gain.
 Some of the bad actors in this realm include sulfonylureas for diabetes, certain antidepressants and antipsychotics, carbamazepine and valproate, beta-blockers and some other medications.

 And before we launch on a discussion of medications, let me suggest that obesity should never be treated with just medications.
-You need to establish healthy and enduring habits of nutrition and activity, otherwise the weight will just reaccumulate when you stop taking the pill.
-I don’t consider a lifetime of drug therapy to be a success.
+You need to establish healthy and enduring habits of nutrition and activity, you need to attend to muscle growth and maintenance, you need to transform the microbiome.
+In the best scenario, the treatment of obesity can be a springboard for globally improved health.

 What follows is a list of the FDA-approved therapies along with my thoughts about each.
 Ultimately, the decision to start medication and which one to choose is one you should make with your doctor, and it depends on each drug’s advantages and disadvantages as well as your own medical history and physiology.

 2. PHENTERMINE / TOPIIMATE ER (QSYMIA): here we add topiramate, an anti-seizure drug with appetite suppressive properties to phentermine.
 The combination is more effective than either alone and you can expect to lose about 10% of body weight after a year.
-Maybe I’m less set against this one because the phentermine dose does not get as high, nevertheless, I’ve never prescribed it.
+Maybe I’m less set against this one because the phentermine dose does not get as high, nevertheless, I’ve do not prescribe it.
+Topiramate by itself has some weight loss effects, but there’s a reason people call it “dopiramat.”
+It makes you spacey and you can get tingling in your extremities.
+Maybe once upon a time it made sense to try this medication, but now with third generation meds, I don’t see the rationale.

 3. ORLISTAT: here’s one that’s fairly safe, it inhibits the absorption of dietary fat, so this is a good adjunct to a low carb diet.
 You can buy it in a lower dose without a prescription on Amazon, so what’s not to love?
 Well, urgent, explosive, greasy stools, for one.
 When you inhibit the metabolism of lipids, the fat passes through your system and changes your bathroom experience.
 But if you have chronic constipation, then this might be a serendipitous plus.
 A second consideration is that it takes your fat-soluble vitamins with it (A,D,E,K), so you really need to supplement with a multivitamin if you’re going to take this medicine.
 Most patients do not like this drug.